-6.1 The company spokesperson
+7.1 The company spokesperson

-A senior person such as the human resource manager or operations manager should be appointed as the company spokesperson.
+The company spokesperson is the one and only person in the organisation who will deal with the media and provide screened information to outsiders.
 To avoid the confusion of different information coming from different sources, make known throughout the organisation that in a crisis or emergency situation, only the company spokesperson can communicate with the media and other external parties.